-Bona fide gifts of Aon or other securities for which you may have attained material, non-public information to family members or others and charitable donations are prohibited when the person making the gift or donation is in possession of material, non-public information.
-Gifts and charitable donations by Directors and Executives are subject to the pre-clearance procedures set forth in Section 5 of this Policy.
-Gifts and charitable donations are not subject to the trading windows set forth in Sections 6 and 7 of this Policy.
+Bona fide gifts (whether to Family Members or others) and charitable donations of Aon securities, or other securities for which you may have attained material nonpublic information, are prohibited when the person making the gift or donation is in possession of material nonpublic information.

+For the avoidance of doubt, all gifts and charitable donations by Directors and Executives, like other transactions in Aon securities, are subject to the pre-clearance procedures set forth in Section 5 (Pre-clearance Procedures for Directors and Executives).

+Gifts and charitable donations by Aon Trading Window Colleagues are not subject to the trading restrictions set forth in Section 6 (Trading Windows) and Section 7 (Event Specific Trading Restriction Periods) provided the colleague (i) is not in possession of material nonpublic information at the time of the gift or donation, and (ii) consults with the Law Department prior to the gift or donation (including receiving pre-clearance pursuant to Section 5 in the case of Directors and Executives).

-4. MATERIAL NON-PUBLIC INFORMATION
+4. MATERIAL NONPUBLIC INFORMATION

-Trading is never permitted while you are in possession of material, non-public information or information that you have reason to believe is material and non-public.
+Trading is never permitted while you are in possession of material nonpublic information or information that you have reason to believe is material and nonpublic.
 This prohibition also applies to disclosing such information to others who could trade on that information.
 There are no exceptions, even for transactions that are very small or seemingly insignificant or in the event of a personal financial emergency.